 *Also, if you are looking for Perfect Mary Sue Hermione who makes zero mistakes and always knows the answer to everything and is supremely powerful, find another story.
 I write flawed characters.
 Sometimes very flawed characters.
 Hermione will definitely be no exception.
 Some of you will even hate her.
 That's fine.
 That's your opinion and you don't have to keep reading.

-4) Yes, there are three hundred and sixty-five chapters in this story.
-Expect them to be around 1000-2000 words.
-No more, no less.
+3) Yes, there are three hundred and sixty-five chapters in this story plus a prologue and epilogue.
+Each chapter represents a single day in a single year.
 And like everyone else's life, some days will be more exciting than others.
 Some days will have action.
 Some will be quiet reflections and some will even be memories of what happened before.
 Each chapter will represent a single day in this year.
-I will try my very hardest to upload a new chapter on the corresponding date, but please be aware that life is unpredictable.
-Some chapters may be delayed.
-Thank you!

 She had to keep moving.
 If she stopped for even a second, her fate would be sealed.
 Ignoring the screams of agony behind her and the pleas for her to stop, Hermione kept running.
 There was nothing left for her back there.
 Nothing but pain and drudgery and the uncertainty of what each minute ahead would bring.
 No one could be expected to endure that kind of existence without completely losing their mind.